PhyllomeOS/phyllomeos/README.md

 Hack files inside the `leaves` directory.

-When you are done, move to the `flat` directory :
+When you are done, move to the `flat` directory:

 ```
 cd ./PhyllomeOS/flat/